 Do what you want to do regardless of what others expect you to do.
 This is your trip and your time to make your travel dreams a reality!
-Sure, if you’re in Paris you will most likely go up the Eiffel Tower, but that doesn’t mean you can’t also do something off the beaten path like check out the awesome Museum of the Liberation of Paris on top of a bustling train station or have a traditional Parisian style picnic on the banks of the River Seine.
+Sure, if you’re in Paris you will most likely go up the Eiffel Tower, but that doesn’t mean you can’t also do something off the beaten path like go on a bike tour of the Marais or have a traditional Parisian style picnic on the banks of the River Seine.
 Maybe you are super into Lord of the Rings and want to go on an authentic LOTR tour to see firsthand everywhere that the movies were filmed while you’re in New Zealand.
 You might be surprised by how many other people want to do the same sort of stuff but are simply too shy to ask.

 Don’t be afraid to speak your mind.
 Whether that means expressing that you want to do (or not do) something or finding the courage to ask a local if they can recommend a good café, never be too shy to speak up.
 You might have never found your new favorite café if you hadn’t!
 This can be totally nerve-wracking for many of us, but that’s also why this is a big part of stepping out of your comfort zone!
 While it might not seem like it, all of us go through that first “hold your breath” moment when speaking up, whether it’s in a foreign language class or asking for directions in Old Town Edinburgh, we’ve all been there at some time or another.